Beakerboy/MS-OVBA/README.md

 Eventually it will be possible to use the CLI to create a vbaProject.bin file from source files and an optional configuration file.

 ## VBAProject Class
 The vbaProject class contains all the data and metadata that is used to create the OLE container.
+It can use this data to create several files, then compress and combine them into an OLE container

 ```python
 from ms_ovba.vbaProject import VbaProject